microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 - For scenarios where a persistent notification is not needed, i.e. displaying information in context of a specific UI element, a [Flyout](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/flyouts) is a better option.
 - For scenarios where the application is confirming a user action, showing information the user ***must*** read, use a [Content Dialog](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/dialogs).
   - Additionally, if a status change to the app is so severe that it needs to block all further ability for the user to interact with the app, use a Content Dialog.
-- For scenarios where the application is informing the user of a new feature or walking through its use, a [Teaching Tip](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/teaching-tip) is a better option.
+- For scenarios where a notification is a transient teaching moment, a [Teaching Tip](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/teaching-tip) is a better option.

 For more info about choosing the right notification control, see the [Dialogs and Flyouts](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/) article.